* All courses are 3 credit hours

 Capstone Experience

-• Complete a data analysis to answer a research question and write a report summarizing the goals of the project, the data source, the methods used, the results of the analysis, and the conclusion.
+- Complete a data analysis that uses one or more of the methods you learned about in the program to answer a research question.
+Submit a written report that summarizes the goals of the project, the data source, the methods used, the results of the analysis, and the conclusions of the project.

 Comparison to M.S. in Statistics